bitloops/frontend-copilot/README.md

 Artie will process your request and provide instructions on how you can access and integrate the generated code into your VS Code project seamlessly.

 ![image](https://github.com/bitloops/frontend-copilot/assets/1571105/0b64903d-c437-4c87-92be-d903770b44c5)

+## Where we're at

+- Detecting and organising your content based on page sections
+- Exporting most of your images automatically
+- Exporting HTML and TailwindCSS (HTML can be more easily converted into any framework manually and is a good foundation before we launch React)
+- Generating a partial theme

+## What we need from you

+- FEEDBACK: Please create issues and reach out with any comments or questions
+- More feedback
+- Try it out!
+Call Artie and install our VS Code Extension to get started
+- If you like any of what you see or read maybe star us
+- And above all (but not above feedback) spread the love!